Skip to contents

 ggplot2::geom_*() ✔️ geom_spatvector() ✔️ geom_spatraster() and geom_spatraster_rgb().

-Let’s see some of them in action:
+Let’s see some of these methods in action.

 SpatRasters